HonoredTarget/BNAWebsite/README.md

 # Britany Neighborhood Association Website
-This is the offical website for the Britany Neighborhood Association.
+This is the official website for the Britany Neighborhood Association.